Delivering a modern and fully accessible transport hub at Glasgow’s gateway to Scotland.

 At this time an eight-floor office building - Consort House – was constructed along with an extension to the adjoining hotel.

 In 2017 Network Rail secured powers, through the Transport and Works Scotland (TAWS) Act, to compulsorily purchase Consort House and the Millennium Hotel extension.
-These buildings are being demolished to make way for the new station frontage, concourse and entrances and new longer platforms being delivered as part of the station’s redevelopment.
+In October 2018, work was completed to demolish these buildings, making way for the new station frontage, concourse and entrances and new longer platforms being delivered as part of the station’s redevelopment.

 Image 1: Consort House is wrapped in a protective sheeting to contain dust and reduce noise during demolition